 By contrast, pessimism and a negative focus may result in premature aging and poor health.
 Luckily, this mental plight can be fought with 3 simple tips:

 Glass half full!
 Turn your focus to finding the positives in every situation.
 Finding proactive solutions to your problems rather than reacting to each one will empower you to face each problem.

 Focus on the short term: Keep your eyes set on short term goals rather than the horizon.
 Long-term issues can resolve themselves with the completion of short term goals, and help reduce the harmful effects of stress – preventing future roadblocks and improving your overall ability to handle every problem that arises.

 Stay realistic!
 Be realistic and focus on positive elements that are within your control.
 Negativity and feelings of being out of control will only limit your success.
 Make lists of clear evidence supporting your thoughts and concerns – but don’t make the evidence fit the case.
 If you need more information, try to discover the answer to the issue you may have identified rather than expecting to prove your suspicions.

 Want to hear more on this subject?
-Check out these tips for stress-free living, and if you haven’t already, check out this bulletin by SAMHSA to help identify mental health struggles in your aging patients as well as struggling youth.
+Check out this bulletin by SAMHSA to help identify mental health struggles in your aging patients as well as struggling youth.
 The ultimate result?
 Good mental health is ageless.